School of Pharmacy

 Biography

-Dr. Jennifer Chang is a Clinical Associate Professor in the Department of Pharmacy.
+Dr. Jennifer Chang is an Associate Teaching Professor at the University of Washington (UW) School of Pharmacy.
 Her professional interests include patient safety and quality, institutional practice, and scholarship of teaching and learning in the areas of skill development and experiential education.
-She provided leadership and oversight in the design and implementation of the new Pharmacist Provider Series in the PharmD curriculum and served as the Director of Preceptor Development to support practitioners in their role as preceptors.
+She provided leadership and oversight in the design and implementation of the new Pharmacist Provider Series (PPS) in the PharmD curriculum.
+Dr. Chang collaborates closely with practice experts and faculty to design and coordinate student learning experiences on- and off-campus to ensure student readiness for practice.

 Dr. Chang earned her Bachelor of Science in Pharmaceutical Sciences degree from the University of British Columbia in 1995 and her Post-Baccalaureate Doctor of Pharmacy degree from the University of Minnesota in 1997.
-She completed a PGY-1 Pharmacy Practice Residency with the University of Washington in 1998 and is Board Certified as a Pharmacotherapy Specialist (BCPS).
-She began her career at Harborview Medical Center in Seattle, Washington as an inpatient Clinical Pharmacist on the Internal Medicine services.
-Dr. Chang has held a variety of positions in the health systems setting, including roles in pharmacy administration, medication safety, health informatics and pharmacist education.
-In 2016, she joined the UW School of Pharmacy as a faculty member in the Department of Pharmacy.
-She provides expertise and leadership to the school in the areas of health systems pharmacy practice and patient safety.
+She completed her PGY-1 residency training at the University of Washington in 1998 and is a Board Certified Pharmacotherapy Specialist (BCPS).
+Dr. Chang has held a variety of positions in the health systems setting, including roles in clinical practice, pharmacy administration, medication safety, and pharmacist education.